Bacterial Overgrowth Syndrome

 Under normal conditions, the proximal small bowel contains < 105 bacteria/mL, mainly gram-positive aerobic bacteria.
 This low bacterial count is maintained by normal peristalsis, normal gastric acid secretion, mucus, secretory IgA, and an intact ileocecal valve.

 Some clinicians advocate response to empiric antibiotic therapy as a diagnostic test.
-However, because bacterial overgrowth can mimic other malabsorptive disorders (eg, Crohn disease) and adverse effects of the antibiotics can worsen symptoms, establishing a definitive etiology is preferred.
+However, because bacterial overgrowth can mimic other malabsorptive disorders (eg, Crohn disease) and adverse effects of the antibiotics can worsen symptoms of diarrhea, establishing a definitive etiology is preferred.

-If the anatomic alterations are not due to previous surgery, an upper GI series with small-bowel follow-through should be done to identify predisposing anatomic lesions.
+If the anatomic alterations are not due to previous surgery, an upper gastrointestinal series with small-bowel follow-through should be done to identify predisposing anatomic lesions.

 Because bacteria metabolize primarily carbohydrates in the intestinal lumen rather than fats, a diet high in fat and low in carbohydrates and fiber is beneficial.

 Underlying conditions and nutritional deficiencies (eg, vitamin B12) should be corrected.

 Anatomic alterations in stomach or intestines or intestinal motility disorders lead to gastrointestinal stasis and thus bacterial overgrowth.